Sagres, Portugal

 What are the schools in Sagres like?

 "Sagres, is a small town known for its beautiful beaches and historic sites.
 It's not a major city, so it doesn't have a wide range of international or bilingual schools.
 However, there are some educational institutions in the nearby cities that might be of interest.
 One of them is the Nobel International School Algarve, located in Lagoa, about an hour's drive from Sagres.
 This is the largest private school in southern Portugal, offering a British curriculum for students from ages 3 to 18.
 The school is known for its high academic standards, diverse student body, and wide range of extracurricular activities.
 Here is the link to their website: https://www.nobelalgarve.com/ Another option is the Vale Verde International School, located in Lagos, which is closer to Sagres.
 This school offers a British curriculum for students from ages 3 to 18, and it also has a Portuguese curriculum for students who want to pursue a more local education.
 The school is known for its small class sizes, personalized attention, and commitment to environmental sustainability.
 Here is the link to their website: http://www.vvis.org/ Lastly, there's the International School of the Algarve, located in Lagoa.
 This school offers a British curriculum for students from ages 3 to 18, and it also has a Portuguese curriculum for students who want to pursue a more local education.
 The school is known for its strong academic program, diverse student body, and commitment to fostering international understanding.
 Here is the link to their website: https://www.isa.com.pt/ Please note that while these schools offer an international curriculum, they may not necessarily be bilingual.
-It's best to contact the schools directly to inquire about their language offerings," said one parent with children at in Sagres.
+It's best to contact the schools directly to inquire about their language offerings," remarked one expat living in Sagres with children attending .

 About the Author